 Preheat the oven to 170c.
-Grease and line an 8 inch cake tin.
+Grease and line a 9 or 10 inch cake tin.

 Roughly chop all the chocolate and place it in a heatproof bowl along with the olive oil.
 Put the sugar and coffee in a saucepan and gently heat until the sugar has completely dissolved (avoid bringing it to the boil at this stage).

-Once the sugar has dissolved increase the heat and bring to the boil, then pour over the chocolate.
+Once the sugar has dissolved increase the heat and bring to the boil to form a syrup, then pour over the chocolate.
 Leave for a few minutes while the chocolate melts, then stir everything (chocolate, olive oil, sugar, espresso) together to form a smooth, glossy liquid.
 Set aside to cool to room temperature, then stir in the egg yolks.

 Place the egg whites in a large bowl with the salt (or bowl of a stand mixer) and whisk to stiff peaks.
 Carefully fold the whites into the chocolate mixture in two batches using a large metal spoon, then scrape the mixture into the prepared cake tin (make sure you don’t scrape from a height or you’ll knock out some of that air you’ve just put into the whites!).

 Bake for 50-60 minutes, then leave to cool completely in the tin.
 When cooling, the top of the cake will dip and crack- don’t worry, it’s a smooth, flourless torte, not a sponge cake!
 Once cool, slice up and finish with a dusting of cocoa powder.
 Serve with creme fraiche, if you like.